 For anyone new to multistreaming, Restream is the core service they’ll use.
 The additional services will come in handy when they master multistreaming.
 As for the features, they kick in from day one, allowing creators to multistream their content with few technical limitations.

 Today is your day!
 This special promo code gives you a 7-day trial with all Restream paid features.
 It’s free!
 Custom graphics and more streaming options for your live video production needs.
 The promo code comes with a little bonus — a 25% discount on your first upgrade. 😉 ENJOY 25% OFF!
 The first 7 days are on us.

 How to set up Restream.io for multistreaming

-Setting up Restream.io for multistreaming the standard way is easy.
-All you need to have are accounts on the content delivery networks you wish to stream on, an account on Restream, and an encoder — Restream works with the most popular encoders, including OBS Studio, XSplit and more.
+Setting up Restream.io for multistreaming is super easy!
+All you need to have are accounts on the content delivery networks you wish to stream on and an account on Restream.
+You might also need an encoder if you want to have even more control over your streams.
+Restream works with the most popular encoders, including OBS Studio, XSplit, and more.

 From the Restream dashboard, click on the “add channel” button.
 Pick one of the supported content delivery networks.
 Choose the automatic setup and let Restream gather all the information it needs.
 Repeat this step for every platform you want to add.

 You’ll also notice that Restream lets you pick a server — it’s best to choose the one closest to your location.
 Right under that menu, you’ll see a Restream RTMP URL and stream key.
 You’ll need to enter those into an encoder just like you do when streaming to a single network.

 The easiest and most direct way to start multistreaming is with Restream Studio.
 If you’ve set up Restream for multistreaming, the Studio allows you to go online without having to use an encoder in your setup.
 All you need is a webcam, a Restream account, and a web browser, and you’ll be able to multistream within minutes.